chef-boneyard/chef-web-docs-2016/docs_essentials/source/index.rst

 * Roles
 * Nodes

-**jamescott: need to make sure that each of cookbooks, environments, roles, and nodes has a section that explains the "how to set the attributes" part of this story.**
+**jamescott: need to make sure that each of cookbooks, environments, roles, and nodes has a section that explains the "how to set the attributes" part of this story.
+The five sections below should be NEUTRAL to all locations.
+AND THEN WHEN THEY ARE, remove them from here?**

+**BELOW NEEDS REWRITE**

+Setting Node Attributes

+Node attributes can be set in recipes.
+This use of node attributes should do done when you want to calculate a derived value, or store some data on the node that should be persisted the next time Chef runs.
+Use the "set" method on the node.:

+   node.set['some_attribute'] = "Some Value" + "Some other value"
+   node.set['some_attribute']['sub_attribute'] = "Sub attribute Value"

+Attributes are applied in precedence order; node attributes are automatic and have the highest precedence.
+As these automatic attributes will be re-written with each Ohai run - Chef doesn't provide any way to modify them.
+See Setting Attributes for more detail on the attribute types and precedences.

+**ABOVE NEEDS REWRITE**

 H4 -- Attribute Types -- DONE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^